kkruecke/cplus-documentation/notes/variadic-templates.rst

 Variadic Class Template
 -----------------------

 A variadic class template can be instantiated with a varying number of template arguments.
-A use case for such a recursive data structures is a tuple data structure that can hold a varying size set of varying types:
+One use case for a variadic class template is a recursive data structure.
+A tuple can be implemented as recursive data structure using a variadic class template.

 .. code-block:: cpp